The Cabbage Tree Hat Boys

 "The Cabbage Tree Hat Boys" is a 1965 British television play by Peter Yeldham set in Australia that was later adapted for radio.
 It was set in 1840s Australia.

 Premise

-A powerful struggle between rich Australian landowners, who want the cheap convict labour sent from Britain and the ordinary people who want to make the colony a decent place to live in.
+The struggle between Australian landowners, who want the cheap convict labour sent from Britain and the working class who want economic and social equality.

-It opens with a convict ship, the Hashemy, about to dock at an Australian port in 1849, resuming transportation to Australia.
+It opens with a convict ship, the Hashemy, about to dock at an Australian port in 1849.
 The cabbage tree hat boys, so called because the hats they wore were made of leaves of the cabbage tree, spear-head a group campaigning against the British transportation of convicts to Australia.

-Jeremy is a former Irish convict.
-He is the father of Matthew, one of the boys, is torn between sympathy for his son's actions, which he considers right, and his anxiety to avoid trouble.
+Mathew is one of the cabbage hat tree boys.
+His father Jeremy is torn between sympathy for his son's actions, which he considers right, and his anxiety to avoid trouble.